kernvalley/frenchfire.kernvalley.us/_posts/2021-08-28-virtual-meeting.md

 Due to technical issues the 8/27 Virtual Meeting was cut short and continuted today, 8/28.

+Part of the process used by damage inspector specialists is comparing satelite images of the location vs. what is left after the fire.

-12 homes destroyed and 1 damaged
+There have been 33 structures lost to-date.
+12 homes destroyed and 1 damaged.
+Property owners will be notified by the county after inspections are completed.
+There have also been 21 minor buildings (non-residential) and one damaged.
+Examples of non-residential structures include: detached garages, sheds, and pump houses.
+This is an ongoing process and being updated daily, though information may be slower when being released to the public.

 ## SCE Outages
-The outage was not directly related to the French Fire but had a larger impact because of it.
+The 8/28 SCE outage was not directly related to the French Fire but had a larger impact because of it.
+The damaged transmission line coming from Alta Sierra made the outage imact more customers than it otherwise would have.

+Two SCE customers in Wofford Heights are still without power.
+These customers should have power restored on 8/29.

+Alta Sierra transmission line and distrobution system suffered substantial damage, and it may take several weeks before power is restored.
+SCE will have to do vegetation removal in addition to repairs, but will have to wait until it is safe to do so.